recommenders-team/recommenders/README.md

 ## Build Status

 These tests are the nightly builds, which compute the smoke and integration tests. `main` is our principal branch and `staging` is our development branch.
-We use `pytest` for testing python utilities in [recommenders](recommenders) and `papermill` for the [notebooks](examples).
+We use [pytest](https://docs.pytest.org/) for testing python utilities in [recommenders](recommenders) and [Papermill](https://github.com/nteract/papermill) and [Scrapbook](https://nteract-scrapbook.readthedocs.io/en/latest/) for the [notebooks](examples).

 For more information about the testing pipelines, please see the [test documentation](tests/README.md).

 ### AzureML Nightly Build Status